StevenMicheletti/poolparty/README.md

 #### Run Parameters

-- THREADZ= (integer) the number of threads to use when parallelization is possible
+- THREADZ= (integer) the number of threads to use when multi-threading is possible
 - QUAL= (integer) minimum PHRED base quality
 - MINLENGTH= (integer) minimum length a fastq read can be trimmed to before throwing it out
 - INWIN= (integer) the indel window size (bp) for masking SNPS around an indel